ASTR 1210 (O'Connell) Study Guide

 As an astronomer:

-- Experimentally demonstrates that objects falling in response to
+- Experimentally demonstrates that objects falling in

-gravity accelerate---that is, increase their velocity---in a
+response to gravity accelerate---that is, increase

-- This, and many other of G's
+- Realizes that these, and the results of many other of his

-experimental results, flatly contradict the principles of
+experiments, flatly contradict the principles of

 had never been subjected to empirical tests.

 the telescope.
 Galileo learned of the invention of telescopes